 A collection of nodes which have the ability to move randomly within a wireless network is called a mobile ad hoc network.
 Mobile Ad Hoc Network plays a major role in wireless communication technology.
 Data transferring within the network has two considerable facts, reliability and security.
 Ensuring security in a mobile ad hoc network is a major concern due to the unpredictable motions and behaviors of network nodes.

 In a wireless mobile network, it is possible for a large number of data packets to transmit among nodes within a small period of time.
 Therefore, it is possible that some nodes might not behave as expected.
-It can eventually cause to a considerable amount of data packet drops.
+It can eventually cause a considerable amount of data packet drops.
 It shows that the existing security mechanisms have failed to distinguish between trustworthy and malicious nodes.
-Usually, the nodes select the shortest path; but sometimes it may not be the reliable route to transfer data.
+Generally, the nodes select the shortest path; but sometimes it may not be the reliable route to transfer data.
 Proposing a method to evaluate the trustworthiness of each node, will address the issue up to a reasonable extent.

 Network simulators can model the behaviors of an actual network.
 There are two types of simulators called CLI (Command-Line Interface) driven and GUI (Graphical User Interface) driven simulators.
 Analyzing the network security and performance metrics after executing the proposed trust-based schema would help us to understand the importance of a trust-based schema for Mobile Ad-hoc Networks (MANET).
 NS-3 is a CLI based simulator which can be used for the simulation purposes.